nathnolt/tiny-php-directory-lister/README.md

 ## settings

-Currently there is 1 setting, which is called parentScopeLimit
+Currently there is 1 setting, which is called parentScopeLimit (standard set to true)

-If set to true, this prevents people from traversing upwards relative to ./
+If set to true, this prevents people from traversing upwards relative to ./ and see all the files in your domain.

 - Nathnolt